Understanding Kentucky's PIP Benefits for Automobile Accidents

 This is important to understand.
 If you bring a case to court, a defendant’s attorneys can claim that your medical bills weren’t all necessary or reasonable.
 This can reduce your total bills to below the threshold, which will then result in the case being dismissed.
 Proper documentation of your injuries and treatment can be crucial to keep this from happening.
 Consult a Kentucky personal injury attorney for more information.

-Consult with a Kentucky Personal Injury Attorney
+Questions?
+Consult a Kentucky Personal Injury Attorney

 Kentucky’s PIP laws can be confusing to understand.
 But, they’re important.
 In 2013, there were over 23,000 car wrecks that resulted in death or injury.
 You or someone you know could be injured in an accident.